top of page

 In operating networks, background activity is constant: pumps, demand shifts, weather, and everyday use all contribute to noise.
 That’s why modern approaches increasingly use classification and anomaly detection to help separate true anomalies from routine variation.

-One peer-reviewed study using a convolutional neural network (CNN) reported 92% classification accuracy on 1,098 acoustic files from 34 sensors, including 32 confirmed leak events, specifically in a smart water network dataset context.
+One peer-reviewed study using a convolutional neural network (CNN) achieved 92% classification accuracy across 1,098 acoustic files from 34 sensors, including 32 confirmed leak events.

 So what?
 Higher-confidence classification can help reduce time spent chasing false alarms and improve the signal-to-action pathway.